GenKetsuRyu/FT_Sensor/README.md

 $ sudo su
 $ usermod -a -G dialout [your_username]
 ```
-Then, **Logout and re-Login the session** to activate your group change
+After this, the command is required to **Logout and re-Login the session** in order to activate the group change

-Also, You can check the usermod status by using following comannd:
+You can check the usermod status by using following comannd:

 ```bash
 $ usermod -a -G dialout $[your_username]